-A: We may pay distributions from sources other than cash flow from operations, including from the proceeds of this offering, the private placements to our subsidiaries, interest or dividend income received from our investments, the sale of investments or loan proceeds, among others, and we have no limit on the amounts we may pay from such sources.
+A: We may pay distributions from a variety of sources, including but not limited to cash flow from operations, proceeds of this offering and/or offerings by our subsidiaries, interest or dividend income received from our investments, financing or lines of credit from institutional lenders, the sale of investments, or loan proceeds.
+Generally, we have few or no limitations on the amounts we may pay from such sources.